daaniel8/daaniel8/ReadMe.md

 # 💫 About Me:
-Florida Atlantic University - Computer Science Graduate
+Florida Atlantic University - Bachelor of Science in Computer Science

 ## 🌐 Socials: